namenotrequired/meteor-tutorial/diagnosing-hot-code-push.md

 ## Override compatability versions

-Did the app suddenly stop getting new code after you updated meteor, cordova, or changed plugins?
+Did the app suddenly stop getting new code after you updated meteor, or you changed plugins?

 The client may log: `Skipping downloading new version because the Cordova platform version or plugin versions have changed and are potentially incompatible`.